Righteous armies

-In Korean history, Righteous armies, sometimes translated as irregular armies or militias, mainly refers to civilian armed organizations that were spontaneously formed to fight against foreign invasions, such as the Imjin War and the Qing invasion of Joseon.
+In Korean history, righteous armies, sometimes translated as irregular armies or militias, mainly refers to civilian armed organizations that were spontaneously formed to fight against foreign invasions, such as the Imjin War and the Qing invasion of Joseon.
 The Righteous armies under the Korean Empire also followed this trend; they did not have proper weapons, but fought against Japanese imperialism.

 Japanese invasions of Korea

 The righteous armies were an irregular military that fought the Japanese army that twice invaded Korea during the Japanese invasions of Korea (1592–1598).
 Righteous armies were most active in the Jeolla Province in the southwestern area of Korea.
 Righteous armies included peasants, scholars, former government officials, as well as Buddhist warrior monks.
 Righteous armies were important during the war as a significant portion of the expected government organized resistance had been destroyed in Gyeongsang and Chungcheong Provinces by the Japanese forces at the outset.
 The natural defenders had been defeated and the residue had been called north to help protect the fleeing king.
-Many of the district officers had obtained their commissions through bribery or influence, and were essentially incompetent or cowards, evidence in their own performance and of their units in the early days of the conflict.
+Many of the district officers had obtained their commissions through bribery or influence, and were essentially incompetent or cowards, evidenced in their own performance and that of their units in the early days of the conflict.

 This kind of resistance was totally unexpected by the Japanese.
 In Japanese warfare, civilians would simply submit where their leaders fell.
 However, the Japanese were shocked upon learning that the Korean people were forming organized resistance against them.
-Japanese strategies were based on the premise that the people of Korea would submit to them and assist their supply line by giving their food.
+Japanese strategies were based on the premise that the people of Korea would submit to them and assist their supply line by giving them food.
 However, this was not the case and righteous armies continued to interrupt the Japanese supply line.
-People's voluntary resistance movements were one of the major reasons why Japanese invasion was not successful.
+People's voluntary resistance movements were one of the major reasons why the Japanese invasion was not successful.

-Righteous army was organized and led by seonbi, who were Confucian philosopher and mostly trained archers.
-Political positions, social status, and economic interests were not consistent between the righteous army commander who created the righteous army during the Japanese Invasion of Korea in 1592, but there was a factor that made them combine.
+Righteous armies were organized and led by seonbi, who were Confucian philosophers and mostly trained archers.
+Political positions, social status, and economic interests were not consistent between the righteous army commanders who created the righteous army during the Japanese Invasion of Korea in 1592, but there were factors that made them combine.